ONSdigital/application-profile/README.md

 Producing data which _only_ uses identifiers could reduce usability by humans.
 It may be reasonable to include some of the redundant, human-friendly data such as labels alongside identifiers (known formally as denormalisation).

+When [using a CSVW to create an RDF data cube](#using-csvw-to-create-an-rdf-data-cube), any redundant columns must be suppressed by setting `"suppressOutput": "true"`.

 | area      | area_label | period                  | period_label | sex    | life_expectancy |
 | --------- | ---------- | ----------------------- | ------------ | ------ | --------------- |
 | W06000022 | Newport    | 2004-01-01T00:00:00/P3Y | 2004-2006    | Male   | 76.7            |